 4. Population Health:

-The advantages listed above looks simple enough.
+The advantages listed above make Precision Medicine seem like an attractive investment.
 These are fields already identified and destined to be addressed by other programs and ideas, but the effect precision medicine can have on healthcare is intense and far-reaching.

 But, the skeptics who are not convinced with this plan point out that it has the following drawbacks.